canonical/ubuntu-mir/README.md

 1. You can and are encouraged to always add more details/background that make the case comprehensible
 1. Update the MIR Bug
    1. Reporter: File the MIR bug based on the processed template as the bug description
+      - In case of a single context/reasoning, but multiple packages to promote please make a Launchpad bug for each package.
+One central package may be chosen to maintain the shared context of related packages.
+Other packages must be tracked by and link to the central package.
+See the [central Pacemaker MIR](https://bugs.launchpad.net/ubuntu/+source/pcs/+bug/1953341) as an example.
    1. MIR-Team: Review and add a comment to the bug that contains the review

 ## Main Inclusion requirements